 Very much so.
 People leave their wallets or phones to reserve their tables while they order coffee.
 They sleep soundly in the trains with open bags on their laps.
 Or go for a smoke in the train leaving their laptops, bags and other belongings on their seats.
 It’s also very safe to walk around at night.
 We had zero issues on all our trips.

 Public transport is very efficient and like I mentioned before – it’s always on time.
 If you don’t feel comfortable using a map, get a SIM card and use Google Maps.
 It works great in Japan showing not only which train you need to catch but also (in most cases) the right platform number and cost of the fare.

-Consider ordering a SIM card few days before arrival, with delivery to your hotel.
+Consider ordering a SIM card or a WiFi router before arrival, with delivery to your hotel or airport pick-up.
 We always use data only SIM cards.
-Tried So-net as well as b-mobile and both work well.
+Tried So-net, as well as b-mobile and both, worked well.
 Why do we recommend pre-order?
 It’s quite common to hear “sorry, sold out” when you want to buy something in Japan.
 This way, you can be sure you’ll get exactly what you want.

 18. English menus?

 Not every restaurant will have menus in English or plastic dishes display where you could simply point to what you think is the dish you want.
 This happened to us not only in some small towns but in Tokyo, including Tokyo Station.
 If you can read kana and some kanji, you shouldn’t have a problem (I know only basics and was able to read, understand and order correctly).
 The staff may be able to translate, but most likely they will warn you “no English”.

 I read on many websites that it’s hard to find ATMs and I don’t agree with that at all.
 Most big cities will have international banks like CitiBank where your cards will work.
 You can also use the ATMs in 7-Eleven shops which are widely available.